zephyrproject-rtos/zephyr/samples/sensor/hts221/README.rst

 Building and Running
 ********************

 This project outputs sensor data to the console.
-It requires an HTS221 sensor, which is present on the disco_l475_iot1 board.
+It requires an HTS221 sensor, which is present on the ``disco_l475_iot1`` board.
+To build for that platform:

 .. zephyr-app-commands::
    :zephyr-app: samples/sensor/hts221
    :board: disco_l475_iot1
    :goals: build
    :compact:

+On other platforms, ensure the :ref:`devicetree <dt-guide>` has an enabled :dtcompatible:`st,hts221` node.

+If you get an error on the line of code using :c:macro:`DEVICE_DT_GET_ONE`, your devicetree is likely to be missing this node.

 Sample Output
 =============